Note: The Doctor of Clinical Science (CScD) in Medical Speech-Language Pathology is currently undergoing revision.

 Fax: (717) 787-7769

-Pitt SHRS requires that applicants have the equivalent of a master’s degree in Communication Science and Disorders from a regionally accredited institution in the US.
-Please visit the International Students page on the SHRS website for the University of Pittsburgh and School of Health and Rehabilitation Sciences International Applicant Requirements which include academic credential evaluation requirements.
+Pitt SHRS requires that applicants have the equivalent of a master’s degree in Communication Science and Disorders from a regionally accredited institution in the U.S. Please visit the International Students page for requirements including the academic credential evaluation and English language proficiency requirements.

 The CScD program is designed for practicing clinicians who are seeking advanced study.
 Potential candidates need to ensure that they are able to obtain a PA State License to work clinically in Pennsylvania before they start the program.